ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.6.1

+- Fix bug in Best Save node, so a better saving is not overwritten by a not as good saving in an overlapping period.
+This bug could occur in rare cases when a shorter savings period gave better results than a longer.

 ## 3.6.0

 - New feature `Max price` for Lowest Price node.
 Can be set to only turn on if prices is below or equal to the max price.